stickpro/dv-backend/README.md

    11. docker-compose exec app php artisan optimize:clear
 ```
 ### Installation with installer (only CentOs)
-You need only clean server
+You need a clean dedicated or virtual server (VPS/VDS) with the CentOS operating system.

+There is no need to install a database or a webserver.
+The installation script will do it by itself.

+Run the installation script as root user.

-To correctly install the merchant, you need to know the processing address.
-It can be installed on the same server in advance or specify its address in the installer
+Before installation, you will need a processing service.
+You can install the processing on your server, or use ours (then specify its IP address during installation).

+The installation will also require a domain name.
+Register it before starting the installation.

 1. git clone git@github.com:RadgRabbi/dv-backend.git
 2. cd ./dv-backend